-A love story about the Owl Bar and Cafe (in San Antonio, New Mexico) Green Chile Cheese Burger I wrote about ten years ago.
+A love story about the Owl Bar and Cafe (in San Antonio, New Mexico) Green Chile Cheese Burger I wrote over ten years ago.
 I am still in love…

 I was not a burger lover.
 For me, eating a burger was largely a matter of convenience.
 It’s something to eat when you have no time for a real meal… I’ve never raved about the taste of a burger… Until now.
 On the way back from a day trip visiting White Sands, my travel buddy suggested that we stop in San Antonio, New Mexico, (about 83 miles outside Albuquerque on I-25) because he heard from a “friend of a friend” of a little place named Owl Bar Cafe that makes the best Green Chile Cheese Burgers.
 I agreed to stop as it was convenient and cheap.

 The town of San Antonio (just outside of Socorro) is so small you that can hold your breath and pass through the entire downtown without exhaling.
 The Owl Bar and Cafe feels like an old western ghost town saloon on first entrance.
 However, as I was about to discover, it held the secret to changing my view of burgers forever.
 So we order two green chile cheeseburgers and sodas.
 My friend complains about it being too dark inside to see the food.
 “Is it worth seeing,” I thought to myself.
 “We’re just here for a quick burger.”